Besisglas/ZBM-MG21/README.md

 You can also use the SONOFF Dongle Flasher for firmware upgrades.

+> **NOTE: The SONOFF Dongle uses the CP210X serial chip, while the Besisglas Zigbee Dongle uses the CH9102F serial chip.**

 Please refer to the instructions in the link [SONOFF Dongle Flasher](https://dongle.sonoff.tech/guide/zbdongle-e/how_to_upgrade_zigbee_firmware/) and use the SONOFF Dongle Flasher for firmware upgrades.

-**⚠️ WARNING!
+> **⚠️ WARNING!
 It is mandatory to select the SoC model EFR32MG21 — no other models are compatible.**

 ![alt text](./images/image-sonoff.png)